uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/limiter_node_cls.rst

 ``limiter_node`` has a `discarding` and `broadcast-push` :doc:`properties <forwarding_and_buffering>`.

 This node does not accept new messages once the user-specified ``threshold`` is reached.
-The internal count of broadcasts is adjusted through use of its embedded ``receiver`` object, and its values are truncated to be inside the [0, ``threshold``] interval.
-The embedded ``receiver`` object can be obtained by calling ``decrementer`` method.
+The internal counter of broadcasts is adjusted through use of the *decrementer*, a ``receiver`` object embedded into the node that can be obtained by calling the ``decrementer`` method.
+The counter values are truncated to be inside the [0, ``threshold``] interval.

-The template parameter ``DecrementType`` specifies the type of the message that can be sent to the embedded ``receiver`` object.
+The template parameter ``DecrementType`` specifies the type of the message that can be sent to the decrementer.
 This template parameter is defined to ``continue_msg`` by default.
-If an integral type is specified, positive values sent to the embedded ``receiver`` port determine the value by which the internal counter of broadcasts will be decreased, while negative values determine the value by which the internal counter of broadcasts will be increased.
+If an integral type is specified, positive values sent to the decrementer determine the value by which the internal counter of broadcasts will be decreased, while negative values determine the value by which the internal counter of broadcasts will be increased.

-The ``continue_msg`` sent to the embedded ``receiver`` object decreases the internal counter of broadcasts by one.
+The ``continue_msg`` sent to the decrementer decreases the internal counter of broadcasts by one.

-When ``try_put`` call on the embedded ``receiver`` object results in the new value of internal counter of broadcasts to be less than the ``threshold``, the ``limiter_node`` tries to get a message from one of its known predecessors and forward that message to all its successors.
-If it cannot obtain a message from a predecessor, it decrements a counter of broadcasts.
+When ``try_put`` call on the decrementer results in the new value of the counter of broadcasts to be less than the ``threshold``, the ``limiter_node`` tries to get a message from one of its known predecessors and forward that message to all its successors.
+If it cannot obtain a message from a predecessor, it decrements the counter of broadcasts.

 Member functions
 ----------------